-THE AMAZON #1 BESTSELLER & NOW OPTIONED FOR A MOVIE!
+THE AMAZON & AUDIBLE #1 BESTSELLER NOW OPTIONED FOR A FILM!

 Graduate students Zoë and Holli only mean to blow off some steam on their road trip to Las Vegas.
 But something goes terribly wrong on their way home, and the last time Zoë sees her, Holli is in the clutches of a sadistic killer.
 Zoë flees with her life, changed forever.

 A year later and still tortured with guilt, Zoë latches on to a police investigation where the crime eerily resembles her abduction.
 Along with a zealous detective, she retraces the steps of that fateful night in the desert, hoping that her memory will return and help them find justice for Holli.
 Her abductor—labeled the “Tally Man” by a fascinated media—lies in wait for Zoë.
 For him, she is not a survivor but simply the one that got away.

 For the story behind the story, see The Responsibility of Surviving.

 The book is available in paperback, CD, MP3, ebook and audio download.

 Rainforest Entertainment has optioned the book for a movie adaptation, details here!

 Get this Book fromShare this Book

 "Simon Wood’s THE ONE THAT GOT AWAY turns the serial killer convention upside down in a genuinely suspenseful novel.”

 "Wrenchingly intense—the talented Simon Wood goes psychologically dark and deeply disturbing.
 For those who like their thrillers twisty, shocking, and relentless."